Two Steps Behind: Commercial performance

-"Two Steps Behind" reached number five on the US Billboard Album Rock Tracks chart.
+"Two Steps Behind" reached No. 12 on the US Billboard Hot 100 and number five on the US Billboard Album Rock Tracks chart.
 It also peaked at number 29 on the Billboard Adult Contemporary chart.

 Music video

 The music video for "Two Steps Behind" was directed by American director Wayne Isham, and the approximate shoot date was 10 July 1993.
 This video shows the band playing in car park, Joe Elliott singing on the street while all the people around go backwards and live footage at a concert.
 The live footage was shot on Irvine Meadows, California.
 The video was aired in August 1993.